-- Of course, the main thing about ventriloquism is that the vent's lips don't appear to move when the dummy is supposed to be talking.
+- Educating Archie with Peter Brough and Archie Andrews (no relation) was the UK equivalent.
+Of course, the main thing about ventriloquism is that the vent's lips don't appear to move when the dummy is supposed to be talking.
 Peter Brough's years on radio meant that he'd forgotten that, and when the show moved to TV ...

-- In the comedic musical Nunsense, Sister Mary Amnesia does a ventriloquist act with a dummy called Sister Mary Annette, who in a song about the vows of poverty, chastity, and obedience that all nuns take, adds lyrics that a proper nun would not say.
+- In Nunsense, Sister Mary Amnesia does a ventriloquist act with a dummy called Sister Mary Annette, who in a song about the vows of poverty, chastity, and obedience that all nuns take, adds lyrics that a proper nun would not say.
 (When Sister Mary Amnesia is singing about the vow of chastity, the dummy adds, "You can't screw around!")

-- After picking up a ventriloquist instruction book in The Curse Of Monkey Island, you can do this to virtually every NPC you come across, for additional gags.
+- After picking up a ventriloquist instruction book in The Curse of Monkey Island, you can do this to virtually every NPC you come across, for additional gags.

-- One of the Dragon Shouts that the player can learn in The Elder Scrolls V Skyrim is "Throw Voice".
-It's purpose is to distract enemies while sneaking.
+- One of the Dragon Shouts that the player can learn in The Elder Scrolls V: Skyrim is "Throw Voice".
+Its purpose is to distract enemies while sneaking.

 - The title character of Max Overacts frequently interacts with various puppets, most notably Curio, his actual ventriloquist dummy.